bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.7 Scope

-The initial scope of this GF is for summary information for operating permits for major mines in B.C.
-Additional mine permit types (B.C.
-Regional Mines Permits) may become available in the future.
+The initial scope of this GF is summary information for operating permits of major mines in B.C.

 ## 1.8 Objectives

-To allow mine operators to hold proof of an operating permit in a veriable credential format that is both secure and tamperproof.
+To allow mine operators to hold proof of an operating permit in a verifiable credential format that is both secure and tamperproof.

 ## 1.9 Principles